ArkEcosystemArchive/ARK.io-Translations/README.md

 ## ARK.io Translations

 We have taken the time to refactor the whole website, and with this, to make it modular it for easier management, including language files.
-As new lines for translations are added, we will put them at the beginning of the file so you can easily see what has not yet been translated into your language.
+As new lines for translations are added, we will put them at the end of the file so you can easily see what has not yet been translated into your language.

 ## How-To (Current Languages)
 * 1. Download ```<your-lang>.json``` file from this GitHub or edit here on GitHub